wsmontes/Mobile-LLM/README.md

 ## Usage

 ### Basic Usage
-1. **Load the page** - The model will automatically start loading
+1. **Load the page** - The app will initialize MediaPipe GenAI
+2. **Upload model file** - Click "📁 Load Model File" to upload your Gemma model (or skip for demo mode)
-2. **Wait for initialization** - Progress bar shows loading status
+3. **Wait for initialization** - Progress bar shows loading status
-3. **Start chatting** - Type your message and press Send or Enter
+4. **Start chatting** - Type your message and press Send or Enter
-4. **Adjust settings** - Click the ⚙️ button to modify generation parameters
+5. **Adjust settings** - Click the ⚙️ button to modify generation parameters

 ### Settings
 - **Temperature**: Controls randomness (0.1 = focused, 1.5 = creative)